phorton1/Arduino-fridgeController/docs/build.md

 You may leave it on until you notice some cooling occuring in the system if you wish.

-Wwhen you are ready to proceed to the next step, **turn the main inverter power supply off**.
+When you are ready to proceed to the next step, **turn the main inverter power supply off**.

 You may now